 Alternatives to using the Policy Injection Application Block may include the following:

-- The Unity Application Block included with Enterprise Library
+- The Unity Application Block included with Enterprise Library and separately

 - One of the aspect-oriented programming (AOP) frameworks available from third-party suppliers, such as the Spring Framework (http://www.springframework.net/)